ray-project/ray/doc/source/train/overview.rst

 Ray Train documentation uses the following conventions:

-#. `train_func` is user-defined function that contains the training code.
+#. `train_func` is a user-defined function that contains the training code.
 #. `train_func` is passed into the Trainer's `train_loop_per_worker` parameter.

 .. code-block:: python